hustcc/echarts-for-react/README.md

 // import 'zrender/lib/vml/vml';

-// The usage of ReactEchartsCore are same with above.
+// The usage of ReactEChartsCore are same with above.
-<ReactEchartsCore
+<ReactEChartsCore
   echarts={echarts}
   option={this.getOption()}
   notMerge={true}